 We are not missionaries going out saying that we have reached the final state of peace.
 We are not selling a blueprint for a peace process.
-We know from our own conflict that every situation is very different and conflicts change all the time.
+We know from our own conflict that every situation is very different, conflicts change all the time.
 We try to respond to requests, and try to engage where it is relevant and suitable.
-Colombia is an example in which we showed, if there is a feeling from protagonists or from key actors, that there could be something useful to learn from Northern Ireland we will try and help.
-Some of our engagement is very much under the radar and is not publicised so there are no big media events.
+Colombia is an example, if there is a feeling from protagonists, from key actors, that there could be something useful to learn from Northern Ireland.
+Some of our engagement is very much under the radar, not publicised, there are no big media events.
 It is just discreet support.
-There is increasing interest in learning from the Northern Ireland peace process.
+There is increasing interest in learning from Northern Ireland peace process.

+Helena Keleher:

-Helena Keleher: I would like to talk about the work we do on women in the peace and security agenda.
-There is the UN Security Council resolution 2025, adopted in 2000, as a response to trafficking in the Balkans and Rwanda.
+I would like to talk about the work we do on women in the peace and security agenda.
+There is UN Security Council resolution 2025, adopted in 2000, as a response to trafficking in the Balkans and Rwanda.
 It was adopted according to demand by civil society women groups to make it stop.
-It has two main goals: firstly to ameliorate the effect of conflict on women and girls, and secondly to increase the participation of women in peace negotiations, in peacekeeping, in development work and so on.
-It was adopted in 2000, and there were six subsequent supporting resolutions, the most recent one being 2122 in 2014, with the focus on women's participation in decision-making.
-The minister launched the plan in January and it was endorsed by the government's highest level.
-This is important for Ireland, as we have had a large tradition of participating in peacekeeping operations for decades, a tradition of overseas development aid, and recent experience of conflict, unlike many who are participating in peacekeeping and sending troops.
-An independent committee produced a midterm report.
-Similarly the civil society was important for our second national action plan.
+It has two main goals, firstly to ameliorate effect of conflict on women and girls.
+Secondly, to increase the participation of women in peace negotiations, in peacekeeping, in development work etc. It was adopted in 2000, and there were six subsequent supporting resolutions, the most recent one 2122 in 2014, with the focus on women participation in decision-making.
+The plan was launched by the minister in January, endorsed by the government's highest level.
+This is important for Ireland: we have had a large tradition of participating in peacekeeping operations for decades, a tradition of overseas development aid, and we have recent experience of conflict unlike many who are participating in peacekeeping and sending troops.
+An independent committee produced a midterm report, similarly the civil society was important for our second national action plan.

-As a quick highlight, there are four main pillars: prevention, participation, protection, and promotion.
-In terms of prevention for example, we can take action such as training.
-Irish troops or civilians deployed can do training on human rights, gender or tackling impunity.
+As a quick highlight: there are four main pillars, prevention, participation, protection, and promotion.
+In terms of prevention for example, we can take action like training.
+Irish troops or civilians deployed can do training on human rights, on gender, or on tackling impunity.
 Another action is the strategic promotion of peace.
-The chair from Bangladesh said it is not just about making it safer for women but about preventing war via women's participation.
+The chair from Bangladesh said it is not just about making it safer for women but about preventing war via women participation.
 This is also related to our bid for the Security Council seat in 2020.
-We encourage participation in our own department, in the defence forces, in the peace service, in our action related to Northern Ireland.
-We also undertake actions to increase women's roles in fragile states and to work with men to improve the role of women in decision-making.
+We encourage participation: in our own department, in the defence forces, in peace service, in our action related to Northern Ireland, we undertake actions to increase women's roles in fragile states, and to work with men to improve role of women in decision making.
 Women are often a minority, but actually they are half the population.
+Our fourth pillar is protection, on gender based values, it is also about trafficking, about women's roles in humanitarian crises, in relief and rehabilitation.
+It is not just for people affected by conflict, but also aimed at migrants, the health service, and the department of justice.
+Our fourth pillar is promoting resolution 2025, to promote the Human Rights Council for example, where we will engage in lesson sharing, public awareness.
+There are media campaigns funded by the department in relation to that.